-Luno will keep your digital currency safe but only you can protect your wallet from being accessed by intruders.
+Luno will keep your cryptocurrency safe but only you can protect your wallet from being accessed by intruders.
 If your sign in details are stolen and used to steal Bitcoin or Ethereum from your Luno wallet, there is nothing you or Luno can do to get it back.

 That’s why we’ve written this list of good practices to help you keep your wallet safe.

 When navigating to the Luno website, make sure the website address (or URL) is the legitimate luno.com address.
 If you see anything else in the address bar on top of your browser, leave the site immediately and report it to us by sending a screenshot to [email protected] We’ll try to have the fake site shut down.

 If you do receive a phishing email, do not interact with any of the links in the message.
 Your email provider should have a “report as phishing” option.
 Use it.